Anxiety and Depression

 Precautions

-• SSRIs have been associated with thoughts of suicide or self-harm early on in treatment for a small number of people under the age of 30.
-Discuss & create a safety plan.
+• Antidepressants have been associated with thoughts of suicide or self-harm early in treatment for a small number of people under the age of 25.
+Discuss and create a safety plan.

 • Caution with driving until impact on the central nervous system (CNS) is known (e.g., sedation, cognitive impairment).